garrettifland/profile/README.md

 .zshrc
 ```

-Initialize your profile with the following:
+Initialize your profile with the following (in your home directory):

 ```bash
 git init